 - A shop or customer can create an unlimited number of carts.

-- Unused and abandoned carts are auto-expired by Shopify.
+- Unused and abandoned carts are auto-expired 10 days after creation by Shopify.

 - Shopify automatically deletes the cart when the customer completes their checkout.